Anhe Ghore Da Daan: Awards

-Anhe Ghore Da Daan is the first Punjabi-language film to have travelled to numerous international film festivals.
+Anhe Ghore Da Daan is the first Punjabi-language film to have traveled to numerous international film festivals.
 The film premiered in the Orizzonti section (Horizons) at the 68th Venice International Film Festival.
 It won the Special Jury Award and the $50,000 Black Pearl trophy at the Abu Dhabi Film Festival.
 It was also shown at the 55th BFI London Film Festival, 49th New York Film Festival and the 16th Busan International Film Festival.
-The film won National Awards for Best Direction and Cinematography (for cinematographer Satya Raj Nagpaul) at the 59th National Film Awards of India.
-In the regional category (Punjabi language) it was given another award for best film in 59th National Film Awards.
+The film won the National Awards for Best Direction and Cinematography (for cinematographer Satya Raj Nagpaul) at the 59th National Film Awards of India.
+In the regional category (Punjabi language), it was given another award for Best Punjabi Feature Film at the 59th National Film Awards.
 This film has also won the Golden Peacock (Best Film) at the 42nd International Film Festival of India.